 EU Space Act

-The comprehensive European Union regulation (COM(2025) 335) establishing a unified framework for space activities across all EU member states.
+A proposed European Union regulation (COM(2025) 335) that would establish a unified framework for space activities across all EU member states; published by the European Commission in 2025 and not yet adopted.

-The EU Space Act represents a landmark piece of legislation that harmonizes space regulations across the European Union.
-Published as COM(2025) 335, this regulation establishes common rules for authorization, registration, and supervision of space activities.
+The EU Space Act is a proposed piece of EU legislation that would harmonize space regulations across the European Union.
+Published by the European Commission as COM(2025) 335 in 2025, this proposed regulation would establish common rules for authorization, registration, and supervision of space activities.
+It has not yet been adopted.

 Key aspects of the EU Space Act include: